-REGISTER by clicking on PDF Oxford travel contract, fill out, sign, and send with deposit to
+REGISTER: click on Oxford travel contract below, fill out, sign, and send with deposit to firstname.lastname@example.org

 "I loved every minute of it!
 I learned more about writing and history than I ever could have expected.
 You gave me literary tools which I am already using and will continue to use.
 It was a wonderful tour, a once-in-a-lifetime opportunity!"
 Cheyenne

 "The information, practical advice, and wonderful food have made the Oxford Creative Writing Master Class unforgettable--Such an investment in my writerhood!"
 Caitlin

 "Thank you so much!
 This is one of the most educational, inspirational, and enjoyable times I have had in my life.
 Your writing tutorials and critique have been incredibly helpful for me.
 I am sure I will carry what I learned this week for the rest of my life."
 Eva